 Spend some time looking at your brochures, web copy, postcards and other marketing material.
 Does it still reflect your business accurately and send the message you want?

 7. Clean up your hard copy filing system

 As for your electronic filing system, hard copy systems can easily get out of hand.
 Throw away what’s no longer current or necessary and de-clutter the paperwork.

 The end of the year is a great time to take stock of your successful and slightly less than successful endeavours.
-Review how you went against your plan and start to think about how to stay successful in 2008.
+Review how you went against your plan and start to think about how to stay successful in the coming year.

 9. Renew lost connections

 Make contact with people you haven’t spoken to in over 12 months.
 I find a phone call is best and even if you only get to leave a message it renews the connection and sets you up for a more serious catch up in the new year.